 2. Asian Tiger Shrimp

 If you like shrimp, then you are going to love these delicious, lobster-sized ones.
-These monster-sized crustaceans are cannibals who eat their smaller cousins all along the coast of the United States.
+These monster-sized crustaceans are cannibals who eat their smaller cousins all along the coast of the United States, and are native to Australia.

-However, though they may be fearsome in the water (they can grow up to 13 inches), if you take them out of their new environment, they are just plain delicious.
-They love to
+However, though they may be fearsome in the water (They can grow up to 13 inches and, carry viral diseases and pathogens.), if you take them out of their new environment, they are just plain delicious.

 Get a recipe for Simple Pan-fried Prawns here.